jasonm/redstorm-talk/slides/slides.markdown

 ---

-# Batch vs Streaming
+# Data processing systems

+# Presenter Notes

+Sometimes you need to process a large volume of incoming data.
+Web analytics, application logging and performance analytics, error reporting services, financial or e-commerce information, physical sensor data, social interaction services.

+One popular approach is to dump the incoming data into a distributed filesystem like HDFS, run offline map-reduce queries over it, and place the results into a data store so your apps can read from it.

+---

-Design considerations
+# Design considerations

-* Data retention
-* Time scope of queries
-    * TODO how to better phrase this ^
 * Value of low latency
+* Adhoc vs known queries
+* Timeframe of queries
+* Data retention needs

 # Presenter Notes

-  Hadoop and map-reduce are great for processing data in a batch mode, but that's not always a great fit.
+  Hadoop and map-reduce are great for processing data in a batch mode.

-  Instead of storing data and then executing batch queries over it, what if we persisted the query and ran the data through it?

-  If you need to store all of your data and you need to execute queries which span large time-frames, or you do not know the queries up front, then Hadoop is great.
+  If you need to store all of your data and you need to execute queries which span large time-frames, or you don't know the queries up front, then Hadoop and map-reduce are a great fit.

   However, when: